petermattia/petermattia/research.md

 [See my current publications here](/publications)

+Broadly, my career has focused on lithium-ion battery lifetime, failure, quality, and reliability, with an emphasis on data-driven techniques.

+## Tesla
+As a member of the Cell Qualification team, I worked at the intersection of lab testing, cell production, and field quality to understand and prevent key lithium-ion battery failure modes.
+In addition, my team developed data-driven techniques for characterizing cell performance, lifetime, quality, and variabiliity.

+## Graduate school
-As a PhD student in the Stanford Department of Materials Science and Engineering, I worked with [Prof. William Chueh](https://chuehlab.stanford.edu) on **making lithium-ion batteries last longer** and **charge faster.**
+As a PhD student in the [Stanford Department of Materials Science and Engineering](https://mse.stanford.edu), I worked with [Prof. William Chueh](https://chuehlab.stanford.edu) on **making lithium-ion batteries last longer** and **charge faster.**
 My work aimed to combine fundamental and applied approaches to